Pyura chilensis: Cuisine

 The meat, which has a strong flavor, can be eaten raw or cooked.
 Its taste has been described as like that of iodine or "something like a sea urchin though less delicate in flavor" and a "slightly bitter, soapy taste".
 It is usually cut into small pieces, and flavored with chopped onion, cilantro, and lemon.
 Minced and boiled, it serves as an element of many dishes, particularly arroz con piure picado, or "rice with minced piure".
 It can also be fried and eaten on bread.
 A similar edible tunicate in the Mediterranean is Microcosmus sabatieri, also called a sea violet or sea fig.

-There are concerns about the safety of eating P. chilensis, given its high concentration of vanadium, with up to 1.9 mg/kg found in dry blood plasma.
-Vanadium is a heavy metal, considered toxic at any more than incidental levels.
-The average diet provides trace amounts of vanadium; typically 6–18 micrograms (µg).
-According to the University of Maryland Medical Center, vanadium can cause liver damage in high doses of 1.8 mg or more daily.
-No in-depth studies could be found at time of writing to determine the amount of vanadium contained within the blood or tissue of P. chilensis, nor in typical dishes containing its flesh.
+P. chilensis has a high concentration of vanadium, with up to 1.9 mg/kg found in dry blood plasma.

 Effects on human reproduction

 On Chiloé Island of Chile, women who consumed increased amounts of piure during pregnancy were purported to have had greater incidency of multiple births.
 However, the veracity of such claims, in light of mechanisms of human reproduction, remain dubious.

-It is said to possess aphrodisiac properties and to have a significant viagra-like effect on men for a period of time after consumption.
+It is said to possess aphrodisiac properties and to have a significant sildenafil-like effect on men for a period of time after consumption.